pgavazzi1/A-Star-Pancake-Probelm/README.md

 To see the a* impelmentation, run:

     python pancake_fliper.py

+The program will ask for the user to input pancakes into the stack one by one, so enter a correct number and the program will move on.
+If one enters an incorrect size or one that is already in the stack, then the program will ask for another number until it recives correct input

+After the stack is full, it will produce a count down to the Search and then will preform the search.
+It will print out every stack it is currently exploring.

+If it has reached the goal or the frontier is empty, it will either print out a message with the ideal path to the goal or will print one about a failure to reach the goal.

+Note: To run the USC program, run the ucs_pancake.py and follow these the same instructions above.

 ## Uniform Cost Search Solution
 The will take a lot loneger and find a correct answer.
-To see impelmentation of ucs, run:
+Run:

     python ucs_pancake.py

+To interact with the USC program, follow these the same instructions above.
 Although I have written an impelmentation for this, I must warn that it runs very slowly and by my calculations it will take a lot longer to run than the A* solution.
 So it is not the most efficant program in the world and the a* runs much faster and is more efficant.
 It is really neat to see how a simple heuristic function actually helps the algorithm find were it needs to go.

-## Interacting with Program:
-To run the a* program, run the pancake_fliper.py and follow these instructions:

-The program will ask for the user to input pancakes into the stack one by one, so enter a correct number and the program will move on.
-If one enters an incorrect size or one that is already in the stack, then the program will ask for another number until it recives correct input

-After the stack is full, it will produce a count down to the Search and then will preform the search.
-It will print out every stack it is currently exploring took

-If it has reached the goal or the frontier is empty, it will either print out a message about the ideal path to the goal or qill print one about it's failure to reach the goal, then the program terminates.

-Note: To run the USC program, run the ucs_pancake.py and follow these the same instructions above.